-Each row in the memory map table has eight address locations.
-The memory map is roughly divided into three sections: Chip Configuration Registers map (Address 0x00 to Address 0x02), Device Index and Transfer Registers map (Address 0xFF), and ADC Functions map (Address 0x08 to Address 0x18).
+Each row in the memory map register table has eight address locations.
+The memory map is roughly divided into three sections: the chip configuration registers map (Address 0x00 to Address 0x02), the device index and transfer registers map (Address 0xFF), and the ADC functions map (Address 0x08 to Address 0x18).

-The memory map register in Table 15 displays the register address number in hexadecimal in the first column.
+Table 15 displays the register address number in hexadecimal in the first column.
 The last column displays the default value for each hexadecimal address.
 The Bit 7 (MSB) column is the start of the default hexadecimal value given.
-For example, Hexadecimal Address 0x14, output\phase has a hexadecimal default value of 0x00.
+For example, Hexadecimal Address 0x14, output_phase, has a hexadecimal default value of 0x00.
 This means Bit 3 = 0, Bit 2 = 0, Bit 1 = 1, and Bit 0 = 1 or 0011 in binary.
 This setting is the default output clock or DCO phase adjust option.
-The default value adjusts the DCO phase 90 degrees relative to the nominal DCO edge and 180 degrees relative to the data edge.
+The default value adjusts the DCO phase 90° relative to the nominal DCO edge and 180° relative to the data edge.
 For more information on this function, consult the Interfacing to High Speed ADCs via SPI user manual.